 Lynda.com – 2,000+ video-based classes focused on business and tech skills.

 Universal Class – over 500 online courses, including CEUs (Continuing Education Unit) and CEU Certificates.

 HelpNow powered by brainfuse – online tutors available for one-on-one homework help in English or Spanish for students of all ages.
 Live FAFSA help is also available.
 Services include live tutoring, writing labs, language labs, and study tools.

 The Gale Presents Peterson’s Test Prep an online resource for students to prepare for tests, refresh academic skills, find a school (college, university, and vocational), and explore careers.

 Science to Go backpacks – a free program for students ages 5 – 9.
-Backpacks include books related to a STEM subject, a hands-on activity sheet, and a field notebook.
+Backpacks include books related to a STEAM subject, a hands-on activity sheet, and a field notebook.